The Truth About Whitening or Bleaching Your Teeth

 Obtaining a whiter smile with at-home bleaching is a relatively simple and safe way to improve the aesthetics of your smile.
 Staining or discoloration occurs for various reasons.
 Some of us have more translucent enamel that shows dentin, the second layer of our teeth, more.
 Dentin has a naturally yellow color to it, so if you have translucent enamel, your teeth may appear more yellow.
-Bleaching in this case will lighten the dentin layer, resulting in a whiter smile.
+Whitening your teeth in this case will lighten the dentin layer, resulting in a whiter smile.

 What Bleaching Can Fix